Tucking: Other

-The practice of tucking is also observed among men for reasons other than appearing female, done in different manners.
-Some cisgender men do it because they have dysmorphophobia with regards to their genital bulge.
-For other men, it is due to feeling embarrassment, while others do it to hide an erection, to "not scare women" out of a sense of prudishness or phallophobia or because the bulge is prominent at an inappropriate moment.
-Methods of tucking include placing the penis behind the waistband sometimes colloquially referred to as uptuck while some men may wear purposefully designed compressing underwear.
-Variations of tucking may be used by macrophallic men when they perceive their crotch bulge to have an obscene appearance.
+The practice of tucking is also observed for reasons other than appearing female, done in different manners.
+Some people do it because they have dysmorphophobia with regards to their genital bulge.
+For other people, it is due to feeling embarrassment, while others do it to hide an erection, to "not scare women" out of a sense of prudishness or phallophobia or because the bulge is prominent at an inappropriate moment.
+Methods of tucking include placing the penis behind the waistband sometimes colloquially referred to as uptuck while some people may wear purposefully designed compressing underwear.
+Variations of tucking may be used by macrophallic people when they perceive their crotch bulge to have an obscene appearance.
 There are some types of boxer shorts and boxer briefs that are designed to conceal the male crotch bulge, such as bloxers.

 Health effects

 Placing testicles closer to the body increases their regulating temperature.
-This causes heat stress on the sperm inside the testicles, often leading to premature death of the sperm, and overall lower sperm count.

-In rare cases, tucking has led to testicular torsion.
+This causes heat stress on the sperm inside the testicles, often leading to premature death of the sperm and lower the sperm count.
+Tucking may also lead to testicular torsion.